tournepivoine/shinpokered-fr/README.md

 **Not in current patch**
-- Clarified the text for the super potion on 2F of the celadon dept store
+- Clarified the text for the super repel on 2F of the celadon dept store

 #Bugfixes